henryw374/blog/posts/what-is-inst.md

 The answer to 2. is again maybe.
 If the mapping for `time/period` is set up AND the reader function returned a java.time.Period then it will work.

 So tl;dr reader literals in code can be made to work but is not good practice IMHO.
 That goes for user-defined literals but also `#inst` and `#uuid`.
 Typing a few extra characters to call the actual constructor function directly is not so hard.

+I don't mean I never have files with literals in them, but not in code I expect anybody else (incl. myself at a later date) to just be able to 'pick up and run'.
+If I'm flowing around in my own space then it's fine.
+If I get to 'crystalising stuff out' - e.g. to tests for CI, then I replace any literals.

 Btw if you want to do a find/replace for `#inst` in your source files then `clojure.instant/read-instant-date` or `cljs.reader/parse-timestamp` are probably the functions you need ;-)